graphile/graphile.github.io/src/news/postgraphile-version-4-5.md

 ### Smart Tags

-No longer do you need to put `COMMENT` commands in the database ("smart comments") to customise your schema, you can now use a tags file to gather these "smart tags" into one, version controlled, easy-to-diff place.
+No longer do you need to put `COMMENT` commands in the database ("smart comments") to customize your schema, you can now use a tags file to gather these "smart tags" into one, version controlled, easy-to-diff place.
 Smart comments and smart tags can be used in unison, and both will be supported going forward so you can pick whichever works best for your team.